philipturner/MM4/README.md

 - Accurate simulation of 5-ring carbons
 - Anchors
 - External forces
-- Experimental, untested support for non-carbon elements
+- Support for hydrocarbons and hydrosilicons

 Future versions:
 - High-precision energy measurements
 - Quantum mechanics
 - Rigid body mechanics
-- Tested support for non-carbon elements
+- Support for non-carbon elements

 ## Tips

 List:
 - Compile this package in Swift release mode.
 Vectorized code is known to be extremely slow in debug mode.
-However, it may not be a bottleneck for small enough systems (under 1000 atoms).
+However, it may not be a bottleneck for small systems (under 1000 atoms).